Biosafety (Policy 5080)

-An infectious agent or biological material presenting a risk to the health of humans, animals, or other forms of life such as: certain types of DNA, recombinant DNA and synthetic nucleic acid molecules; bloodborne pathogens; infectious organisms and viruses; select agents; and biological toxins.
+An infectious agent or biological material presenting a risk to the health of humans, animals, or other forms of life such as: DNA, recombinant and synthetic nucleic acid molecules, bloodborne pathogens, infectious organisms, viruses, select agents, and biological toxins.

 4. Responsibilities and Procedures

 4.1 Vice President for Research and Economic Development